 Hair does not glue itself to the head.
 Let’s keep in mind that there is always space between strands and over layers of hair, which builds up to create volume.

 • The green area (1) indicates the gap between the head and the edge of the hair.

 • On the back of the head (2) there are several layers of hair, but since it’s straight hair, the edges are almost unaffected, which allows a very subtle falling around the neck.

 • The volume varies depending on the amount of hair on each side of the head (3).

-Many artists choose to simplify the hair using basic shapes, or anything else that helps them define the volume, the angles, and to easily approach values.
+For easy hair drawing, many artists choose to simplify the hair using basic shapes, or anything else that helps them define the volume, the angles, and to easily approach values.
 Then they add details to the surface.

 • Hair does not form a compacted shape, nor a consistent one.
 It is very light, so when the character moves, the wind, the humidity, or anything that surrounds it can affect its silhouette.